-- Multiple Criteria - N/A for this rubric

-► AUTOMATIC 1 ■ None
+- ► Multiple Criteria N/A - ► AUTOMATIC 1 None

-- General supports are planned and described, though not in specific detail, for students' application of any two or more of the language demands (function, vocabulary and/or symbols, syntax, discourse). - Language supports must go beyond opportunities for students to practice using the identified language demands either individually or with other students within the learning segment.
-Examples of general language supports include describing and defining the function, modeling vocabulary, syntax or discourse, providing an example with little explanation, questions and answers about a language demand, whole group discussion of a language demand, providing pictures to illustrate vocabulary. - The candidate may inaccurately categorize a language demand (e.g., identifies syntax as discourse), but does describe general supports for two of the language demands required of students within the learning task.
-For example: - "For discourse, I will model how to use formulas in an EXCEL file to estimate labor and materials costs, including volume discounts, prior to creating a small business plan.
-To support vocabulary, we will review the terms (income, expense, labor, materials) and solve several sample problems as a class."
-This example would be scored at a level 3 because there are supports for two language demands, vocabulary and syntax, even though the candidate categorizes using formulas (a form of syntax) as discourse.
+- General supports are planned and described, though not in specific detail, for students' application of any two or more of the language demands (function, vocabulary and/or symbols, syntax, discourse). - Language supports must go beyond providing opportunities for students to practice using the language demands either individually or with other students within the learning segment.
+Examples of general language supports include describing and defining the function, modeling vocabulary, syntax, or discourse, providing an example with little explanation, questions and answers about a language demand, whole group discussion of a language demand, or providing pictures to illustrate vocabulary. - The candidate may inaccurately categorize a language demand (e.g., identifies discourse as syntax), but does describe general supports for two of the language demands required of students within the learning task.
+For example: - "For discourse, I will display and review the organizational elements of a food label with the whole class.
+To support vocabulary, we will review the terms and discuss some examples."
+This example would be scored at a level 3 because there are supports for two language demands, vocabulary and syntax, even though the candidate categorizes the rules for organizing a food label (a form of syntax) as discourse.

-The candidate has a superficial view of academic language and provides supports that are misaligned with the demands or provides support for only one language demand (vocabulary and/or symbols, function, syntax, or discourse).
+The candidate has a superficial view of academic language and provides supports that are misaligned with the demands or provides support for only one language demand (vocabulary, function, syntax, or discourse).

-The primary focus of support is on only one of the language demands (vocabulary and/or symbols, function, syntax, or discourse) with little to no attention to any of the other language demands.

-Support may be general (e.g., discussing, defining or describing a language demand), or it may be targeted, (e.g., modeling a language demand while using an example with labels).
+- The primary focus of support is on only one of the language demands (vocabulary, function, syntax, or discourse) with little attention to any of the other language demands. - Support may be general, (e.g., discussing, defining, or describing a language demand), or it may be targeted, (e.g., modeling a language demand while using an example with labels).
 Regardless, the support provided is limited to one language demand.

 There is a pattern of misalignment between the language demand(s) and the language supports identified.
-For example, the language function is listed as compare/contrast, but the language task is that the students will be labeling a diagram and explaining the function of the part labeled.
-The syntax is supported by a sentence frame: The (part) of the flower supports the plant by (explanation of function).
+For example, the language function is listed as compare nutritional information, but the language task is that the students evaluating the dietary plans for a specific population.
+The support provided is sample letter for communicating with clients about a dietary plan the meets their specific needs.